MiyaZhao0917/BigData_Coding/README.md

-DataVisualisationProject
+Big Data Project

 To view the visualisation pages properly, you need to run a local web server.
 Here’s how to do it using simple methods:

-Navigate to this project folder
+Navigate to this project folder:

 cd path/to/this/project

-Start the server
+Start the server:

 python -m http.server 8000

 Open your browser and go to: